soni780/soni780.github.io/content/project/inverse-spinel/index.md

 ### Key Findings:

-The research provided valuable insights into how atomic arrangement within the spinel structure influences the optical properties, particularly color.
-By successfully solving over 15 crystal structures of solid solutions using XRD, synchrotron, and neutron diffraction data, we were able to determine atomic occupancies and effectively correlate them with material properties.
+- For Mg2-xCoxTiO4 series, turquoise blue hues were observed for low cobalt content
+- Different shades of blue were observed for Mg2-xCoxSnO4 series with a color similar to commercial cobalt blue
+- Successfully developed pigments with reduced cobalt content while maintaining desirable color properties
+- Established clear structure-property relationships linking site distribution to optical characteristics

 ### Publication:

-Published in Progress in Solid State Chemistry (2024), this work contributes to the fundamental understanding of structure-property relationships in complex oxide materials.
-The methodologies and findings presented offer valuable tools for materials scientists working on the development of materials with tailored optical properties.
+Published in Progress in Solid State Chemistry (Volume 74, June 2024), this work was featured on the journal's front cover and has already received 2 citations.
+The paper contributes to the fundamental understanding of structure-property relationships in complex oxide materials and offers practical approaches for developing environmentally friendly pigments for industrial applications.